 - You need an unconditional offer before you are able to enrol.
 We ask you to provide all of your supporting documents as PDF files and upload them to your online application form so that the University can make an assessment.
 Incomplete applications will not be considered.
 If your application is successful you are required to provide all of the original documents as quickly as possible to secure your unconditional offer.
 Once you have received an offer from the University you must officially accept your offer by following the instructions as directed on your offer letter.

 - For candidates applying for a PhD by Published Work please ensure you have read and understood the requirements detailed at www.warwick.ac.uk/engpgr/phdpub

 Where do I need to send the supporting documents?

 University of Warwick

 Original (or attested copies of) documentation confirming all of the information you have provided must be made available to the University on request.
 Failure to do so may result in the withdrawal of any conditional offer of a place at the University of Warwick.

 We regret that the Admissions Office will not return original documents sent in support of your application unless you provide a self-addressed envelope for their return at the time of submission.
 If you do not wish to send in original documents then please submit appropriately certified or attested copies.

-Once all this information is provided, a decision is normally made within 6 to 8 weeks of receipt.
-Decisions for admission are made by prospective supervisors and the Director of Graduate Studies from the School of Engineering.
-However, the official decision will be communicated to you by the Postgraduate Admissions team.
+After you have submitted your application a decision is normally made within 6 to 8 weeks of receipt.
+Decisions for admission are made by prospective supervisors and the Director of Graduate Studies in the School of Engineering.
+The formal notification and official decision will be communicated to you by the Postgraduate Admissions team.
 The decision sent to you will normally be one of the following:

 - An unconditional offer, which means you have satisfied all the academic conditions required before entry and we are offering you a place;